FrankFromPdaSoft/NewtonROMReader/README.md

 will require confimation of the status of the programmer.
 Type "ok" and Return to confirm your setup.

- - `s`: Check all connectors on the board fro short circuits.
+ - `s`: Check all connectors on the board for short circuits.
 This tool helps verifying that there are no bridges in the DIMM connector soldering.
  - `e`: Check if the Flash memory is empty (all addresses return 0xFFFFFFFF).
  - `c`: Erase all sectors in the selected Flash area.